Public Garden + Esplanade

-PhotoWalks founder Saba Alhadi, a professional local photographer and tour guide will provide creative photography techniques so you can practice taking frame-worthy images as well as historical commentary.
+PhotoWalks founder Saba Alhadi, a professional local photographer and tour guide will provide inspiring photography techniques so you can practice taking frame-worthy images.
+There’s also fascinating historical commentary throughout our walk.

-Discover why this is one of the best Boston walking tours of the Public Garden and the Esplanade!
+Discover why this tour is one of Boston’s best walking tours of the Public Garden and the Charles River Esplanade!

-- See creatively using your camera or smartphone
+- Compose eye-catching pictures of nature with your camera or smartphone

 All ages and skill levels are welcome.
 Advance reservations required.